Rio Grande do Sul Revolt of 1924: Legacy

 The conflict left a large number of liberating civilian and soldiers from the army, navy and Public Force of São Paulo in exile in Argentina and Uruguay.
 Coordinated by general Isidoro, they remained in contact with each other and planned new revolts in the barracks and border incursions.
 The first was in September 1925, with a border invasion by Honório Lemes; the committed military elements did not rise up, and the civilian commander surrendered to Osvaldo Aranha and Flores da Cunha.
 A broader uprising began in late 1926, the "Lightning Column".
 The new uprisings were both civil and military, initiating in Santa Maria, Rio Grande do Sul, and also including a border incursion into Santa Catarina.
 The rebels were again defeated.
 The issue of rebel exiles led the Brazilian government to sign an agreement with Uruguay, in force from 1927, for the latter to intern the officers responsible for the revolts in places far from the border.

 The alliance with tenentism gave prestige and national projection to the Rio Grande do Sul opposition, at the cost of new dissent within their ranks and the distancing of political leaders from their local bases.
 This was only remedied when the opposition reconciled with Getúlio Vargas, a PRR politician from São Borja, supporting his presidential candidacy in 1930.
-Ironically, Vargas, whose family had been loyalists in previous years, joined forces with the tenentists to rise to power in the 1930 Revolution.
+Ironically, Vargas, whose family had been loyalists in previous years, joined forces with the tenentists to rise to power in the Revolution of 1930.

 In São Luiz Gonzaga, the revolt left a balance of social and economic losses.
 However, there was not the bloodshed expected by the community, which honored this fact with a grotto for Our Lady of Lourdes, inaugurated in 1926.
 The conflict had little influence on the historical memory and cultural heritage of the Missões region until the 1980s, when it was rescued.
 Santo Ângelo was the city that most remembered the Prestes Column and used the story to promote tourism.
 The old railway station building, deactivated in 1969, became the Prestes Column Memorial in 1996.
 Further north, the period is commemorated in the name of the municipality of Tenente Portela and in a monument at the site of his death, in the current municipality of Pinheirinho do Vale.